demelostar/jpos-ng/README.md

 You can listen to ports on the *agent* and *redirect* connections to your control/proxy server.

-In a ligolo session, use the `listener_add` command.
+In a ljpos session, use the `listener_add` command.

 The following example will create a TCP listening socket on the agent (0.0.0.0:1234) and redirect connections to the 4321 port of the proxy server.
 ```